A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Maximum per withdrawal request: Funded Futures Network caps at $10,000, while Lucid Trading caps at $2,000.

-Overall, Lucid Trading scores higher (77 vs 65) on our trader-friendliness index.
-Key advantages: lower starting cost, more forgiving drawdown rules, fewer trading restrictions, more lenient consistency rules.
-That said, Funded Futures Network wins on faster path to funded.
+Overall, Lucid Trading scores higher (75 vs 60) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded, fewer trading restrictions, more lenient consistency rules.
+That said, Funded Futures Network wins on no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.